damhau/act-automation/PITCHME.md

 ### Project

 - Automate the migration to the new ip plan (Windows and Linux)
-- Take care of any dependancy (F5, Infoblox, Firewall, etc...)
+- Take care of any dependencies (F5, Infoblox, Firewall, etc...)
 - Short deadline and small team
 - Keep the systems validated :-)